 Podcasts are currently the best way to stay informed as a citizen.
 Television news, quite frankly, isn’t made for smart people.
 It focuses on the same things that Hollywood films and television shows do, controversy, conflict, car chases and explosions.
 They have talking heads argue with each other and invite politicians to recite talking points.
 They emphasize crime stories, wherever they occur and sprinkle in odd human interest stories and the occasional animal video.
-Most radio news shares many of the same problems.
-Reading news online is reasonably reliable and even highly recommended if you can find good, relatively unbiased stories have a lot of time to spend reading.
+Reading news online is reasonably reliable and even highly recommended if you can find good, relatively unbiased sources and have a lot of time to spend reading.
 Whatever you do, don’t rely on social media as a news source.
 You will not get the best sources or the truth, but a hodgepodge of whatever your friends think will get likes, shares and retweets, infused with conspiracy theories and orchestrated campaigns from governmental and non-governmental sources.

 MONDAY THRU FRIDAY